MihaiTabara/releasewarrior-2.0/docs/mergeduty/howto.md

 * mozilla-esr has been version bumped
 * newly triggered nightlies will pick the version change on cron-based schedule
 ```

+### Turn off the long living merge instance

+The machine is not configured to automatically shut down.
+We should manually stop the merge instance inbetween merge days (6-8 weeks apart)

 ### Update wiki versions